Skip to main content

 606: resource "helm_release" "qrvey" {

-Then add the --refresh-helm flag after the apply command:
+To resolve the issue, add the --refresh-helm flag after the apply command:

 docker run --platform=linux/amd64 -v $(pwd)/config.json:/app/qrvey/config.json -it --rm qrvey.azurecr.io/qrvey-terraform-aws:${qrvey_version} apply --refresh-helm